(Or, In Defense of NaNoWriMo)

 Well, now.
 That shit is hard.

-You learn from it.
-You learn how to sit your arse down and write, even when you don't feel “inspired”.
+And you learn from it.
+You learn how to sit your ass down and write, even when you don't feel “inspired”.
 Even when you just want to play Peggle all day.
-Even when your dog is puking up because he ate something dodgy, and you've got a dentist's appointment this afternoon, and by the way this room could really do with a good dusting couldn't it, and, and, and you write anyway.
+Even when your dog is puking up because he ate something dodgy, and you've got a dentist's appointment this afternoon, and by the way have you noticed how this room could do with a really good dusting, and, and, and you write anyway.

-You improve.
-It's impossible not to, because you have something finished, to review and assess in its entirety.
-And when it's finished, it inevitably comes up wanting.
-What you write is never as good as what you had in your head when you started — never, ever, ever — so you make a promise to yourself, to do it better next time.
+This is how you improve.
+It's impossible not to, because when you have something finished, you can review and assess it a whole.
+And when you do, it inevitably comes up wanting.
+See, what you write is never as good as what you imagined when you started — never, ever, ever — and so you make a promise to yourself.
+A promise to do it better next time.

-Finishing something is the hardest part.
+Finishing a story is the hardest part.
 You know it's not as good as you hoped.
 You know there are plot problems.
 You know that by finishing it, you're saying — even if only to yourself — “This is the best I can do.”
-And because it's not perfect, that's really hard.
+And, because it’s not perfect, that’s a difficult thing to face.

 But you do it anyway.

-Will most people's NaNoWriMo novels be awful?
+Will most people's NaNoWriMo novels be bad?
 Sure, maybe.
 Guess what?
-Most people's first novels are awful, period.
-Whether it takes four weeks or four years, it's going to stink.
+Most people's first novels are bad, period.
+Whether it takes four weeks or four years, it's probably going to stink.